akmur/alex-11ty/posts/2018-10-23-welcome-to-my-new-blog.md

 So, this morning I am deploying the version of the site you can see now.
 It is a purely frontend website, with its content pulled from [Contentful][9].
 I have decided not to use any frontend framework after having played around with React, Preact, React router, and Next.js.
 It was fun to implement my site with different tools, and I learnt a lot during the process, but in the end I decided all that stuff was overkill, and went with vanilla JavaScript.
 The only JavaScript library I use is [Navigo.js][10] for routing.

 I feel really happy with the result, I like the new design and the site is super fast.
 Plus, I can create new posts just by creating new markdown files.
-Google can even index JavaScript rendered pages, so what&#8217;s not to love? 🙂
+Google can even index JavaScript rendered pages, so what's not to love? 🙂

 [1]: https://web.archive.org/web/20120114220703/http://inteoria.net/
 [2]: https://muraro.xyz/wp/wp-content/uploads/2019/02/acmpxm5.jpg